 “We’re not forcing poor little people to be in there to meet a quota,” said Rep. John Carter (R-Tex.), chairman of the House Homeland Security appropriations subcommittee.
 “The law is the law, and none of these people are being held contrary to the law,” he said.

 4- In a Poor Mexican Town, an Einstein is Found

 Maramotos, Mexico isn’t necessarily Los Angeles’ Silver Lake — or East L.A. for that matter.
 The border town — across from Brownsville, Texas — has been dragged by the drug war.
 But Sergio Juárez Correa, a Mexican teacher who went back to his native town (Matamoros), sparked something new at the José Urbina López Primary School.
 After reforming his classroom to be student-led, he cultivated students who ranked in the highest percentiles of the standardized test in the state, and even Mexico.
-Joshua Davis writes for Wired about Juárez Correa’s teaching method and the reality of monotone education systems.
+Joshua Davis writes for Wired about Juárez Correa’s teaching method and

 5- Metralleta de Oro’s Calling for Cumbia in Lincoln Heights

 You hear it in Argentina.
 You hear it in Central America.
 And you hear it in L.A.
 Cumbia is one of the unifying sounds of Latin America — and even within L.A.’s diverse Latino communities.
 (NPR’s Alt Latino explains how Cumbia is the “backbone of Latin America.”)
 And one group, Matrelleta de Oro, (submachine gun of gold in English) is catering its unique Nueva Cumbia, a hip, new type of Cumbia, to the community in Lincoln Heights — the young adult community of second-generation Latinos.
 Two-step your way over to this Artbound post.